Lego Legacy: Heroes Unboxed: Development and release

 In order to recreate the Lego minifigures and sets in digital form with great accuracy, Gameloft Toronto spent time studying the full range of Lego minifigures with the Lego archive team in Billund, Denmark.
 The range of minifigures involved in the study included every minifigure released, from the first minifigure created in 1978.
 The purpose was to reintroduce the nostalgia of Lego minifigures and sets that players may have experienced in their youth, whilst also celebrating the multiple generations of minifigures of past and present.

 The game was developed and released by Gameloft on 27 February 2020.

 The game server was closed on 28 February 2023.
-Players can continue playing by transferring to Facebook Cloud Gaming, where the game will be maintained until the end of 2023.
+Players could continue playing by transferring to Facebook Cloud Gaming, where the game was maintained until the end of 2023.

+In June 2023, Netflix announced players can continue playing Lego Legacy: Heroes Unboxed in the Netflix Gaming app will be coming soon and for Netflix subscribers only.

+On 14 July 2025, 2 years after the Netflix relaunch of the game, Netflix took the game back offline.

 Reception

-David Chapman for Common Sense Media gave the game a four out of five star rating and commented, "While Lego Legacy: Heroes Unboxed is a solid strategy game on its own, its real appeal is how the game never takes itself seriously.
-There's just something fun about watching a guy in hot dog suit build an exploding Lego microwave to kick over to the opposing team.
+David Chapman for Common Sense Media gave the game a four out of five-star rating and commented, "While Lego Legacy: Heroes Unboxed is a solid strategy game on its own, its real appeal is how the game never takes itself seriously.
+There's just something fun about watching a guy in [a] hot dog suit build an exploding Lego microwave to kick over to the opposing team.
 It's that tongue-in-cheek humor more so than anything else that'll keep players coming back.
 Which is a good thing for sure, because the game can start to get a bit repetitive after a while."